Debate On ICE Protests, Immigration, And Israel vs Iran!

 Yeah.

-Yeah, it's it's a mix of uh kind of sad and kind of beautiful watching them get fucked up.
+to step in and keep them from getting destroyed, Yeah, it's it's a mix of uh kind of sad and kind of beautiful watching them get fucked up.

-They've had this coming for years, and everyone watched innocents die, but they have just been brutalizing kids for years.
+I never want to watch Innocents Die, but they have just been brutalizing kids for years.

 So to watch those fuckers finally get a little bit, it feels a little good.

-Yeah, I mean, you know, I I think if people understood that over the past 40 years, right, Israel's done everything in their power to destabilize the entire Middle East.
+Yeah, I mean, you know, I think if people understood that over the past 40 years, right, Israel's done everything in their power to destabilize the entire Middle East.

-They've either created civil wars, overthrown governments, um, you know, or bribed several countries in the Middle East to uh basically adopt a pro-Israel stance, and uh it's created a lot of problems for us.
+They've either created civil wars, overthrown governments, you know, or bribed several countries in the Middle East to basically adopt a pro-Israel stance.

-I mean the Iraq war is one of the biggest L's ever.
+I mean, the Iraq war is one of the biggest L's ever.

-It destroyed Bush's legacy, and um, you know, I think we're repeating history here.
+And, you know, I think we're repeating history here.

-Yeah, that was fought just for Israel.
+That was fought just for Israel.

-Yeah, all these wars for Israel.
+Yeah, all these worst persons.

 They've been nothing but a parasite and bringing it down.

-Americans are seeing it though.
+I think Americans are seeing it, though.

 You see the shift happening.

-The boomers might not, but our generation, we are sick and fucking tired of Israel, and I don't think it's going back in.
+The boomers might not, but our generation, we are sick and fucking tired of Israel.

 Yeah.